mt-digital/calwater.io/README.md

 # calwater.io
 Solution to 2016 CA Water Board Data Innovation Challenge

+To see initial progress digging in to CEDEN data, run examples/map-weather-stations.py in an ipython shell.

-# Working with CDEN data for data challenge
+# Working with CEDEN data for data challenge

 The California water board announced a [Data Innovation Challenge](http://www.waterboards.ca.gov/resources/data_databases/docs/wb_datainvtn_flyer.pdf) calling for creating "apps, visualizations, and other tools that can help better harness data that is currently available".

 I want to apply some key lessons I've learned in working with and thinking about data portals, apps, and APIs.
 Some of the principles are focusing around particular themes, enabling developers to do creative things with the data, enabling others to access data specific to their communities.
 Simplicity.